-The Christian Standard Bible (CSB) was translated by 100 scholars from 17 denominations and was released in March 2017.
-It is largely a revision of the 2009 edition of the Holman Christian Standard Bible (HCSB).
+The Christian Standard Bible (CSB) is a fairly new translation only released in March 2017.
+It’s largely a revision of the 2009 edition of the Holman Christian Standard Bible (HCSB), translated by 100 scholars from 17 denominations.

 9. New International Version (NIV)